Experimental study of the reaction $\Xi^{0}n\rightarrow\Lambda\Lambda X$ using $\Xi^{0}$-nucleus scattering

 To select events where both $\Lambda$ originate from the beam pipe, we reconstruct the $\Lambda \Lambda$ vertex using a vertex fit applied to the two $\Lambda$ candidates and consider its distance $R_{xy}$ from the $z$ axis.
 The distribution of $R_{xy}$ versus the invariant mass $M(p\pim)$ in data is shown in Fig.~\ref{fig:2}.
 The beam pipe signal region is defined as $R_{xy} \in [2.9, 3.6]$~cm, taking into account the detector resolution.
 Clear enhancements are seen in the beam pipe and $\Lambda$ signal regions, due to $\Xi^0$ interactions with the material in the beam pipe that produce $\Lambda$ hyperons via the process $\Xizero n\too\Lambda\Lambda X$.
 The $\Lambda$ signal region is defined as $|M(p\pi^{-})-m_{\Lambda}|<3$~MeV/$c^{2}$, while a sideband region is defined as 9~MeV/$c^{2}<|M(p\pi^{-})-m_{\Lambda}|<15$~MeV/$c^{2}$.
 A cluster of events is also visible in the inner wall of the MDC region, defined as [6.0, 6.8] cm, but the signal is not statistically significant.

 Figure~\ref{fig:3} shows the $R_{xy}$ distribution from data after the final event selection.
+It should be noted that when presenting any one $M(p\pim)$ distribution in Fig.~\ref{fig:2}, the $\Lambda$ mass window has been applied on another $M(p\pim)$ distribution.
+Therefore, these events in the red vertical dashed lines are same in the two $M(p\pim)$ distributions of Fig.~\ref{fig:2}, the $R_{xy}$ distribution can be obtained from any figure in Fig.~\ref{fig:2}.
 A clear signal corresponding to the reaction $\Xizero n\too\Lambda\Lambda X$ is observed.
 A detailed study of the $J/\psi$ inclusive MC sample indicates that there is no peaking background contribution in the $R_{xy}$ signal region.
 Additionally, no significant peak is found in the $\Lambda$ sideband events from data.
 To determine the signal yield, an unbinned maximum likelihood fit is performed to the $R_{xy}$ distribution.
 The signal shape is taken from the MC simulation, with its yield treated as a free fit parameter.
 The background is described by a linear function, with both the number of events and the slope allowed to vary.
 The fit result is shown in Fig.~\ref{fig:3}; the fitted $R_{xy}$ signal yield is $N^{\text{sig}}=24.6\pm5.9$.
 The statistical significance is determined to be 6.4$\sigma$ by comparing the likelihood values of the fits with and without the $R_{xy}$ signal, accounting for the change in the number of degrees of freedom.
 The selection efficiency for the reaction $\Xizero n\too\Lambda\Lambda X$ is $\epsilon=1.577\%$.

 Using the same method as in Ref.~\cite{cite42}, the cross section of the reaction $\Xi^0+{^9\rm{Be}}\too\Lambda+\Lambda+X$ is extracted as

 where $\Br$ is the product of the branching ratios of all intermediate resonances, defined as $\Br\equiv\Br(\Xizerob\too\bar{\Lambda}\pizero)\Br(\bar{\Lambda}\too\bar{p}\pip)\Br(\pizero\too\gamma\gamma)\Br^{2}(\Lambda\too p\pim)$, and $\mL_{\text{eff}}$ is the effective luminosity of the $\Xizero$ flux produced from $J/\psi\too\Xizero\Xizerob$ and the distribution of target materials, as shown in the following formula: